adamtupper/pyneat/README.md

-# Custom-NEAT
+# PyNEAT

-A customised version of NEAT-Python.
+A Python implementation of the NEAT neuroevolution algorithm.

 ## 1. Description